oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ![Lab 3 Task 3 Step 1c](images/nodejstfr08a.png =60%x*)
     ![Lab 3 Task 3 Step 1c](images/nodejstfr08b.png =60%x*)

-## Task 3: Perform Similarity Search with Sentence Transformers.js
+## Task 3: Perform Similarity Search with Transformers.js

 1. The program *similaritySearchHFTransformers.js* is already on the LiveLab VM.
 Below are the contents of the file.